Fund and Distribute Port Infrastructure Grants Equitably

 Because cruise activity is relatively new at Great Lakes ports, most harbors lack appropriate passenger infrastructure.
 It is not uncommon for Great Lakes cruise passengers to disembark at gritty industrial docks adjacent to piles of bulk and breakbulk cargo.
 Some ports lack adequate lighting, utilities or security systems.
 Many communities have struggled to find funding to address these infrastructure needs.

 Current law limits PIDP grants to those projects that enhance the “movement of goods.”
 For this reason, cruise and passenger facilities are currently ineligible.
-We ask that Congress modify the Port Infrastructure Development Program (PIDP) to make passenger facilities eligible for up to 5 percent of annual grant awards.
+We ask that Congress modify PIDP to make passenger facilities eligible for up to five percent of annual grant awards.

 View a PDF version of this information